de-Boer-Lab/hashFrag/README.md

 --skip-revcomp \
 -o create_orthogonal_splits.work
 ```
-The creation of orthogonal train-test splits involves encoding the homologous relationships between sequences as a sparse adjacency matrix (unweighted in accordance with the alignment score threshold).
-A graph representation of the adjancency matrix is constructed, and then distinct groups of homologous sequences can be identified by finding disconnected subgraphs.
+The creation of orthogonal train-test splits involves determining disjoint sets of sequences with respect to homology.
+This is accomplished using the [union-find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) data structure (also referred to as disjoint-set or merge-find set).
 From the homology cluster information, splits with no leakage can be created proportionally.

 <details>
 <summary>Expand to view the full table of arguments</summary>